notchapplez/dev/README.md

 should work an all devices, but tested on Linux x86_64. if anything, don't hesitate to open an issue.

+## Note: If you don't know how to use these programs, most of them are exactly like the GNU versions.

 To run:
 a) download the release file for Linux, open a terminal and make it executable with chmod a+x <filename> and then do ./<filename>